 All feedback is taken seriously and used to improve services for patients.
 The care of patients raising concerns will not be affected in any way and will continue to be our highest priority.

-Please let us have your comments both positive and negative by completing our Feedback and Complaints triage.
+Please let us have your comments both positive and negative by completing our feedback form.

 Your comments will help us to maintain our high standard of service.

 The NHS aims to provide the right care, at the right time and in the right place.
 We welcome your feedback, both positive and negative to help us to understand what is working well and what we can improve on.